 How it works: The life insurance quoting tool asked me a series of fairly standard questions, although it was the only quoting tool to ask how much I exercise.
 The contact information box was accompanied by a checkbox (already checked) to agree to receive more information via email.
 However, under the “Show My Quotes” button, the usual legal boilerplate informed me that by clicking the above button I was providing express written consent to be contacted by Everquote and a whole laundry list of insurance companies and partners, whether or not my phone number was on the Do Not Call list.

-Results: Once I submitted my information the site produced links to one life insurance carrier (with a “call me” link) and three other quoting sites.
+Results: Once I submitted my information the site produced links to one life insurance company (with a “call me” link) and three other quoting sites.
 The links by the quoting sites all said “view my quote,” but clicking it just sent me to the new website’s own quoting tool with yet more questions to fill out.

 Every time you have a major life change—getting married, having kids, buying a home, getting a new job, and so on—it’s a good idea to reassess your life insurance policy needs.
 Since term policies generally last for years, you don’t get the periodic reminder at renewal time to reconsider your needs that you’ll get with other types of insurance.
-That’s why it’s important to periodically revisit your policy and ask yourself if you need to make changes…or just look around to see if a better deal is now available elsewhere.
+That’s why it’s important to periodically revisit your policy and ask yourself if you need to make changes…or just look around to see if a better deal or type of policy is available elsewhere.